 AttaXAI explores the space of images through evolution, ultimately producing an adversarial image; it does so by continually updating a Gaussian probability distribution, used to sample the space of images.
 By continually improving this distribution the search improves.

-We begin by sampling images from a normal distribution $\mathcal{N}(\mu, \sigma)$ centered around the original image $x$.
-Then we feed them to the model.
+We begin by sampling perturbations from an isotropic normal distribution $\mathcal{N}(\mathbf{0}, \sigma^2 \mathbf{I})$.
+Then we add them to the original image, $x$, and feed them to the model.
 By doing so, we can approximate the gradient of the expected fitness function.
-With an approximation of the gradient at hand we can advance in that direction by updating the search distribution parameters, $\mu$ and $\sigma$.
+With an approximation of the gradient at hand we can advance in that direction by updating the search distribution parameters.
 A schematic of our algorithm is shown in Figure~\ref{fig:alg}, with a full pseudocode provided in Algorithm~\ref{alg:attaxai}.